Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Acknowledgments

 \section{Acknowledgments}

-The research reported in this paper has been funded by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation, and Technology (BMK), the Federal Ministry for Digital and Economic Affairs (BMDW), and the State of Upper Austria in the frame of SCCH, a center in the COMET - Competence Centers for Excellent Technologies Programme managed by Austrian Research Promotion Agency FFG.
+This research has been funded by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation, and Technology (BMK), the Federal Ministry for Digital and Economic Affairs (BMDW), and the State of Upper Austria in the frame of SCCH, a center in the COMET - Competence Centers for Excellent Technologies Programme managed by Austrian Research Promotion Agency FFG.